zeek/zeek-docs/devel/spicy/getting-started.rst

 already got the Spicy grammar to parse our connection's payload, it's in ``my-http.spicy``.
-In order to use this with Zeek, we have two additional things to do: (1) We need to let Zeek know about our new protocol analyzer, including when to use it; and (2) we need to define at least one Zeek event that we want our parser to generate, so that we can then write a Zeek script working with the information that it extracts.
+In order to use this with Zeek, we have two additional things to do: (1) We need to let Zeek know about our new protocol analyzer and (2) we need to define at least one Zeek event that we want our parser to generate, so that we can then write a Zeek script working with the information that it extracts.